aarnphm/tinymorph/docs/content/SRS/SRS.md

 ### 10.1 Appearance Requirements

-LF-A1: The Tinymorph application shall adopt a unified and sophisticated visual design.
+LF-A1: The tinymorph application shall adopt a unified, non-intrusive, and uncluttered visual design.

-Rationale: A uniform and elegant design ensures brand recognition and provides a visually pleasing experience for users, fostering greater engagement and trust in the platform.
+Rationale: A consistent and non-intrusive design ensures brand recognition and provides a visually pleasing experience for users, fostering greater engagement and trust in the platform.
+This minimizes distractions to allow users in focusing more effectively on their creative tasks.

 LF-A2.
-The application must utilize a consistent typography system across all user interfaces.
+The application must implement a consistent design system across all user interfaces, involving standardized typography and color palette.

-Rationale: Maintaining consistency in typography ensures readability and prevents user distraction or confusion, contributing to a cohesive user experience.
+Rationale: A consistent design system enhances user experience by ensuring visual coherence in typography and colors.
+This uniformity aids readability, reduces user distraction, and contributes to a seamless intuitive interface.

 ### 10.2 Style Requirements

 LF-S1.
-The design of the application will be minimalist, utilizing clean lines and a limited color palette.
+The design of the application will be minimalist, utilizing clean lines and a monotonic color palette.

-Rationale: A minimalist design emphasizes functionality and content, enhancing usability by directing the user's focus to essential elements.
-This approach ensures that the interface remains uncluttered and the features more accessible.
+Rationale: A minimalist design with a monotonic color palette emphasizes functionality and content, enhancing usability by directing the user's focus to essential elements without distraction.
+This approach ensures that the interface remains uncluttered and the features more accessible, supporting a focused and efficient user experience.

 LF-S2.
 The application must be responsive, adapting seamlessly to various device screens and orientations.